These are several areas of interest amongst C-CEBH scientists:

 Comparative aspects of auditory streaming, attention, and object identification.

 Neuroethology combines analyses at the behavioral, systems and cellular level, and a typical neuroethological project attempts to determine the mechanism by which a class of stimulus regimes controls a given natural behavioral response.
-Since there is a heavy concentration on species-specific behavior, neuroethological studies of auditory specialists such as bats, owls, fish, and praying mantises can provide new insights into mechanisms used by less specialized auditory systems.
+Since there is a heavy concentration on species-specific behavior, neuroethological studies of auditory specialists such as owls, gerbils and fish can provide new insights into mechanisms used by less specialized auditory systems.
 C-CEBH researchers focus on sound and spatial hearing.

 Projects under this focal area all involve the physiology and psychophysics of temporal or spectral processing of complex sounds in normal and damaged ears of either humans or animals.
 Several of these projects focus on the perceptual mechanisms underlying the temporal analysis of complex sounds, including human speech and animal vocalizations.
 Some of them are focused more on central processes and some on more peripheral processes.